-The policy and administrative regulations for administration of medications shall be reviewed, at least every two (2) years, by a committee consisting of the Certified School Nurse, school physician, and school dentist, and revised as necessary.
+The policy and administrative regulations for administration of medications shall be reviewed, at least every two (2) years, by the school nurse in conjunction with the school physician and school dentist, and revised as necessary.

 Guidelines

 The district shall inform all parents/guardians, students and staff about the policy and administrative regulations governing the administration of medications.